Claycorp/EntWorld/README.md

 Linux users:

 - USE MULTIMC
-- Make a new instance, using 'Import modpack' with this link: TODO: New pack link or download system.
+- Make a new instance, using 'Import modpack' with this link: http://dl.dries007.net/PineFresh_V2.7.1.zip

+Please don't abuse this link.
+It will be removed if it gets used for anything unintened.

 (If a new version of the pack comes out and this link is not yet updated, ask Dries007)